JDBDT/jdbdt/src/site/markdown/Tutorial.md

     	populate(theInitialData);

-- The final step is to disable auto-commit for the JDBC connection, a pre-requisite for using JDBDT save-points, that are discussed [later](Tutorial.html#TheTestCode.PerTestSetupAndTeardown).
+- The final step is to disable auto-commit for the JDBC connection, a pre-requisite for using JDBDT save-points, that are discussed [later](Tutorial.html#TheTestCode.PerTestSetupAndTeardown) in this tutorial.

 		// Set auto-commit off (to allow for save-points) theDB.getConnection().setAutoCommit(false);